-- Clearly mark all areas beside natural features where equipment may not be operated or stored, or any other materials stored; - No activities may occur outside of the identified project location including the operation of operation of any equipment or construction vehicles within 7m of the woodland; and - Plan and stage the construction to ensure that minimal vegetation is removed during construction for equipment access, stockpiling, and equipment operations.
+- Clearly mark all areas beside natural features where equipment may not be operated or stored, or any other materials stored; - Not operate any equipment or construction vehicles within natural feature; and - Plan and stage the construction to ensure that minimal vegetation is removed during construction for equipment access, stockpiling, and equipment operations.

-Where excavations are carried out, all heavy equipment will be kept out of the woodland and located outside of the flagged areas and the silt fencing maintaining a minimum separation distance of 7m.
-Excavated soils must be piled outside of the flagged areas and continuous, over-lapping silt fencing must be installed between the soil piles and the woodland.
+If excavations are carried out, all heavy equipment will be kept out of the woodlot and located outside of the flagged areas and the silt fencing.
+Excavated soils must be piled outside of the flagged areas and continuous, over-lapping silt fencing must be installed between the soil piles and the natural feature.